E-commerce accounting: retail-ready finance automation can help digital stores thrive

 You only need to know enough about accounting and bookkeeping, you don’t need to be an expert yourself.
 A combination of the right bookkeeper and accountant, along with modern tools built for e-commerce finances, can take you the rest of the way.

-• Automate accounting tasks: You can also use software like Ramp to forward invoices by email and automatically detect vendors, line items, and payment details.
-When you make these payments with a Ramp corporate card, you can also get 1.5% cashback on big expenses like Google Ads and website development.
+- Automate accounting tasks: You can also use software like Ramp to forward invoices by email and automatically detect vendors, line items, and payment details.
+When you make these payments with a Ramp corporate card, you can save on big expenses like Google Ads and website development, while earning rewards that can be put toward statement credits, gift cards, or transferred to travel loyalty programs.

 More than 5000 businesses including e-commerce brands like Cometeer and Faire have started using Ramp to secure more working capital and save 3.5 million hours through cashback, reporting, and accounting automation that helps them close their books faster.
 Join them today.